 Maybe you feel trapped in a difficult relationship and want some help?

 Maybe you are struggling to deal with the loss of a loved one?

 Help identifying ways forward: Sometimes we can't see beyond our own perception of what is possible until someone else helps us step outside and see things afresh.

 Help to take that all important step forward with support.

 Help you make sense of and unravel the difficulties you're struggling with.

 My name is Nicky Daly and I work in a joint counselling/psychotherapy practice with a fellow psycotherapist.
 I offer confidential, individual counselling/therapy, both short and long term, from my private practise in Shepshed, just 3 minutes drive from J23 of the M1.
 As a practise we offer short and long term therapy for individuals, couples, children and young people.

-I have been a trainer in the voluntary sector, but now work as a counsellor full time and have a many years experience in the mental health field helping people cope with distress.
+I have been a counsellor and psychotherapist for 15 years.
 My approach draws from an integrated mix of psychodynamic, humanistic and Cognitive Behavioural and Mindfulness based Stress Reduction.
 However, my core model is Psychodynamic.

 What does that mean?
 Simply that we are the sum total of all we have known, and that making sense of why we feel the way we do is every bit as important as learning techniques to manage it.
 If you like, I believe that it's better to heal the wound than to put a sticking plaster over it, and that it's this that makes the difference to the outcome, and whether change is lasting or not.